Ten ways to use kitty litter besides in the litter box

 Dirt for Tommy’s dump trucks or to make a beach for Sally’s doll pool

-#6-This is especially good for inside the house using a small plastic pool.
+This is especially good for inside the house using a small plastic pool or even a rug of some sort.
 The kids have a great time, you don’t have to watch them every minute, and they are safe from the dangers of the outdoors.
 Try to get the low dust kind so the kids aren’t inhaling dust as they play.
 I found that the scoopable kind works better for this kind of play because the litter is finer than the clay litter.
 But you can use any type you like.

 You can also put it on the porch, in the garage, in the yard, anywhere you like.
 You can reuse the litter by storing it in an airtight container.
 Or just toss it when done and get more for the next time around.
 I suggest using the hard plastic pools for this because the inflatable ones might get holes from the clay or the toys.